reingart/pyfpdf/docs/HTML.md

 **Notes**:

 * tables should have at least a first `<th>` row with a `width` attribute.
-* currently multi-line text in table cells is not supported, _cf._ [issue 91](https://github.com/PyFPDF/fpdf2/issues/91).
+* currently **table cells can only contain a single line**, _cf._ [issue 91](https://github.com/PyFPDF/fpdf2/issues/91).
-  Contributions are welcome to add support for this feature! 😊
+  Contributions are welcome to add support for multi-line text in them! 😊